WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 1. **Changing Titles**

-   - Now after you have translated every other .md, you need to edit it's title name, do this for every other .md as well, with an example down below in Spanish
+   - Now after you have translated every other .md, you need to edit it's title name in  `Markdown_filenames.plist`
+   - Do this for every other .md as well, there is an example down below in Spanish

    - Open `Markdown_filenames.plist`